Saint George: Veneration in the Muslim world

 George is described as a prophetic figure in Islamic sources.
 George is venerated by some Christians and Muslims because of his composite personality combining several biblical, Quranic and other ancient mythical heroes.
-In some sources he is identified with Elijah or Mar Elis, George or Mar Jirjus and in others as al-Khidr.
-The last epithet meaning the "green prophet", is common to Christian, Muslim, and Druze folk piety.
+In some sources, he is identified with Elijah or Mar Elis, George or Mar Jirjus and in others as al-Khidr.
+The last epithet meaning the "verdant prophet", is common to Christian, Muslim, and Druze folk piety.
 Samuel Curtiss who visited an artificial cave dedicated to him where he is identified with Elijah, reports that childless Muslim women used to visit the shrine to pray for children.
 Per tradition, he was brought to his place of martyrdom in chains, thus priests of Church of St. George chain the sick especially the mentally ill to a chain for overnight or longer for healing.
 This is sought after by both Muslims and Christians.

 According to Elizabeth Anne Finn's Home in the Holy land (1866):

 The mosque of Nabi Jurjis, which was restored by Timur in the 14th century, was located in Mosul and supposedly contained the tomb of George.
-It was however destroyed in July 2014 by the Islamic State of Iraq and the Levant, who also destroyed the Mosque of the Prophet Sheeth (Seth) and the Mosque of the Prophet Younis (Jonah).
-The militants claim such mosques have become places for apostasy instead of prayer.
+It was destroyed in July 2014 by the occupying Islamic State of Iraq and the Levant, who also destroyed the Mosque of the Prophet Sheeth (Seth) and the Mosque of the Prophet Younis (Jonah).
+The militants claimed that such mosques have become places for apostasy instead of prayer.

 George or Hazrat Jurjays was the patron saint of Mosul.
 Along with Theodosius, he was revered by both Christian and Muslim communities of Jazira and Anatolia.
 The wall paintings of Kırk Dam Altı Kilise at Belisırma dedicated to him are dated between 1282 and 1304.
-These paintings depict him as a mounted knight appearing between donors including a Georgian lady called Thamar and her husband, the Emir and Consul Basil, while the Seljuk Sultan Mesud II and Byzantine Emperor Androncius II are also named in the inscriptions.
+These paintings depict him as a mounted knight appearing between donors including a Georgian lady called Thamar and her husband, the Emir and Consul Basil, while the Seljuk Sultan Mesud II and Byzantine Emperor Andronicus II are also named in the inscriptions.

-A shrine attributed to prophet George can be found in Diyarbakir, Turkey.
+A shrine attributed to prophet George can be found in Diyarbakır, Turkey.
 Evliya Çelebi states in his Seyahatname that he visited the tombs of prophet Jonah and prophet George in the city.

+The reverence for Saint George, who is often identified with Al-Khidr, is deeply integrated into various aspects of Druze culture and religious practices.
+He is seen as a guardian of the Druze community and a symbol of their enduring faith and resilience.
+Additionally, Saint George is regarded as a protector and healer in Druze tradition.
+The story of Saint George slaying the dragon is interpreted allegorically, representing the triumph of good over evil and the protection of the faithful from harm.